llvmsharplang/cli/README.md

 -e, --exclude             Exclude certain directories from being processed.

--o, --output              (Default: ion.bin) The output directory which the program will be emitted onto.
+-o, --output              (Default: bin) The output directory which the program will be emitted onto.

 -r, --root                The root directory to start the scanning process from.